-- Review the selection of the SSCs included on the SWELs - Review a sample of the checklists prepared for the seismic walkdowns and area walk-bys - Review the licensing basis evaluations - Review the decisions for entering the potentially adverse conditions into the CAP - Review the walkdown report - Summarize the results of the peer review process in the walkdown report
+- Review the selection of the SSCs included on the SWELs - Review a sample of the checklists prepared for the seismic walkdowns and area walk-bys - Review the licensing basis evaluations - · Review the decisions for entering the potentially adverse conditions into the CAP - Review the submittal report - Summarize the results of the peer review process in the walkdown report

-The NRC staff reviewed the information provided in Section 9.0 of the JAF Walkdown Report which describes the conduct of the peer review.
+The NRC staff reviewed the information provided in Section 8 and Appendix G of the WBN-1 walkdown report, which describes the conduct of the peer review.
 In addition, the staff reviewed the response to RAI 2.
 In RAI 2, the staff requested the licensee to provide additional information on the overall peer review process that was followed as part of the walkdown activities.
 Specifically, the staff requested the licensee to confirm that the activities identified on page 6-1 of the walkdown guidance were assessed and documented in the report.
 The licensee was also requested to confirm that any individual involved in performing any given walkdown activity was not a peer reviewer for that same activity.
-In response to RAI 2, the licensee confirmed that all the activities identified on page 6-1 of the peer review process and referred to the summary of the peer review activities provided in Section 9.0 and Attachments G and I of the walkdown report.
+In response to RAI 2, the licensee confirmed that all the activities identified on page 6-1 of the walkdown guidance were included as part of the peer review process and referred to the summary of the peer review activities provided in Section 8 of the walkdown report and the full peer review report provided in Appendix G of the walkdown report.

-The NRC staff reviewed the licensee's description of each of these activities in the walkdown report and RAI response, which included a discussion of the peer review team members' qualifications and level of involvement, the peer review findings, and resolution of peer review comments.
-After reviewing the licensee's submittals, the staff concludes that the licensee sufficiently documented the results of the peer review activities and how these reviews affected the work described in the walkdown report.
+The staff reviewed the licensee's summary of each of these activities, which included a discussion of the peer review team members' qualifications and level of involvement, the peer review findings, and resolution of peer review comments.
+After reviewing the licensee's submittals, the NRC staff concludes that the licensee sufficiently documented the results of the peer review activities and how these reviews affected the work described in the walkdown report.

-Based on the discussion above, the NRC staff concludes that the licensee's results of the peer review and subsequent actions taken in response to the peer review meets the intent of Section 6 of the walkdown guidance.
+Based on the discussion above, the NRC staff concludes that the licensee's results of the peer review and subsequent actions taken in response to the peer review meet the intent of Section 6 of the walkdown guidance.